Cryogenic Propellant Boil-Off Calculator

 For educational use, this page is also a good reminder that “better propellant” depends on context.
 Liquid hydrogen offers outstanding performance, but its low density means a large tank and a relatively small starting mass per cubic meter.
 That combination can make boil-off percentages look severe.
 Denser fluids may lose more or less mass per day depending on latent heat and heat leak, but they often lose a smaller fraction of their starting inventory because the tank holds much more mass to begin with.

-Optional Mini-Game: Boil-Off Shield
+Optional Mini-Game: Shield the Cryogenic Tank

 Score0